 More than 80 sites and streets in Rouen are magically lit up for Christmas.

 The pedestrianised street of Rue du Gros Horloge, which connects Place du Vieux-Marché to the Place de la Cathédrale, is Rouen’s main shopping area and forms the spine of the town.
 You’ll find some fine half-timbered houses around the monumental astronomical clock (the “Gros Horloge“).

 Other places lit up are the Place Gaillarbois and the Rue du Bac.

 Over 150 street performances are organised during Advent in the old town of Rouen.

 Place de la Cathédrale

 An inviting Christmas village is located at the foot of the church.
-In 2012, the Christmas market was organised by a private initiative and was totally revamped.
-In 2013, no less than 70 white-painted chalets will become the Christmas market of Rouen spilling over Rue des Carmes and Rue du Change.
+In 2012, the Christmas market was organised by a private initiative and revamped.
+In 2022, no less than 80 white-painted chalets will become the Christmas market of Rouen, spilling over Rue des Carmes and Rue du Change.